reslp/phylociraptor/docs/introduction/about.rst

 * It calculates the best substitution model for single-gene alignments.
 * It automatically produces all input and runs iqtree and raxml to create concatenated Maximum-Likelihood phylogenies.
 * It provides extensive reports for each analysis step combined in a single HTML file which can be viewed in a Web Browser.
+* It provides multiple tools to analyze, compare and visualize phylogenetic trees.
 * Most steps are highly parallelized and it is possible to get from a list of hundreds of taxa to a phylogenomic tree in a few days.

 ---------------------------------------------